EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 ## Features that aren't described in this guide

-If you look at the Echo.App.manifest documentation you can see that we omitted some manifest fields.
+If you look at the Echo.App.definition documentation you can see that we omitted some definition fields.
 It's enough to have only mentioned fields to be able to instantiate Counter application.

 ### Events